AnnieMahajan454/Robotic-Process-Automation/README.md

 # Robotic-Process-Automation

-This repository contains UiPath automation workflows demonstrating web scraping and mouse-based UI interaction.
+This repository contains UiPath automation workflows demonstrating web scraping and activity-based UI interaction.
 The tasks showcase practical RPA techniques for extracting structured data from websites and exporting it for analysis.

 Task: Web Scraping + Mouse Activity